Gero0Nikolov/fancy-user-listing/readme.txt

 == Description ==

 Hello there!<br>
-This plugin will give you the possibility to list any of your registered users to any of your posts or pages, with one simple shortcode that will be genereted on your listing setup page.
+This plugin will give you the possibility to list any of your registered users to any of your posts or pages, with one simple shortcode that will be generated on your listing setup page.

 Download and activate the plugin from WP.Org or clone the repository from GitHub - https://github.com/Gero0Nikolov/fancy-user-listing.git -